UoB-COMSM0110/2024-group-3/README.md

 Implemented this change.

-> "For high score does it matter if it's easy o rhard - shouldn't it be separate?"
+> "For high score does it matter if it's easy or hard - shouldn't it be separate?"

-Tweaked the high score tracker so that is differentiates between hard and easy mode.
+Tweaked the high score tracker so that it differentiates between hard and easy mode.
 Separate lists for each difficulty.

 ### Bugs
 > "When you're on hard, when you fire venom, it doesn't react quick enough".